Identifying roles in an IP network with temporal and structural density: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the french Direction G\'{e}n\'{e}rale de l'Armement (DGA), by the means of a doctoral grant.
-It is partly supported by the DynGraph grant from the Agence Nationale de la Recherche with reference ANR-10-JCJC-0202, and by the Request and CODDDE (reference ANR-13-CORD-0017-01) grants from the Agence Nationale de la Recherche.
+This work is supported in part by the french Direction Générale de l'Armement (DGA), by the means of a doctoral grant.
+It is also partly supported by the DynGraph grant from the Agence Nationale de la Recherche with reference ANR-10-JCJC-0202, and by the Request and CODDDE grants from the Agence Nationale de la Recherche.